CodezPoet/code_examples/laravel/README.md

 **WordPress:** 6.4.1

+## Stack
-**Stack:** Please note depending on the stack how to install nvm, Node.js, etc and set it up may vary.
+WSL Ubuntu 22.04 LTS, Apache2, MySQL, Visual Studio Code, Windows 10 Please note depending on the stack how to install nvm, Node.js, etc and set it up may vary.
-It is beyond the scope of this code example to list all the different options.
+It is beyond the scope of this code example go into detail of that.